molly/blog/_posts/2021-09-18-monster-qa.md

 <span class="transcript-speaker">Monster, 3:02:25:</span> Have access to what?

 <span class="transcript-speaker">Unidentified:</span> Access to your mom.

 <span class="transcript-speaker">Unidentified 2:</span> He said access to...
 I think, secret data.

 <span class="transcript-speaker">Monster, 3:02:35:</span> Oh yeah, secret data.
 Yeah.
 I don't know.

-<span class="transcript-speaker">Rauhauser:</span> But as we've seen herem just in the last day or week or month or through this year, nothing is really secret.
+<span class="transcript-speaker">Rauhauser:</span> But as we've seen here just in the last day or week or month or through this year, nothing is really secret.
 Secrets have a dwell time, and then things are getting dumped in public.

 <span class="transcript-speaker">Monster, 3:02:57:</span> That's it.
-I mean, Epstein.
+I mean, [Epstein](https://en.wikipedia.org/wiki/Jeffrey_Epstein).
 I mean, that's some stuff.
 But I think that they're all right.

 <span class="transcript-speaker">NF:</span> Yeah Trump!
-Jean Carroll's lawsuit is going forward.
+[Jean Carroll's lawsuit](https://en.wikipedia.org/wiki/Donald_Trump_sexual_misconduct_allegations#E._Jean_Carroll_(1995_or_1996)) is going forward.
 He's gonna have to give his DNA in a cup.

 <span class="transcript-speaker">Monster, 3:03:09:</span> Yeah, yeah.
 I'm totally driving "Literally a Nazi" crazy doing these private chats.
 This is pretty funny.
 Yeah, so I think that there's a lot of truth that's coming out.
 So what happens is, when you create this crazy period where people feel like they're about to lose everything, there's a saying when people lose everything... when they have nothing left to lose, they lose it.

 <span class="transcript-speaker">HF:</span> Oh are you talking about when the money launderers are gonna eventually crash crypto or no?
 Is that something else?

 <span class="transcript-speaker">Monster:</span> I'm not referring to that as much as people who do deathbed confessions.
-I mean there's a lot of stuff that's coming out now, and free speech platforms like Gab and Parler and BitChute and whatnot.
-CloutHub.
+I mean there's a lot of stuff that's coming out now, and free speech platforms like [Gab](https://en.wikipedia.org/wiki/Gab_(social_network)) and [Parler](https://en.wikipedia.org/wiki/Parler) and [BitChute](https://en.wikipedia.org/wiki/BitChute) and whatnot.
+[CloutHub](https://www.latimes.com/california/story/2021-01-16/valley-secession-jeff-brain-clouthub-anti-twitter).
 More to come.
-And these sites basically are trafficking in truth, and of course you have to, like Reddit, like 4chan.
+And these sites basically are trafficking in truth, and of course you have to, like [Reddit](https://en.wikipedia.org/wiki/Reddit), like [4chan](https://en.wikipedia.org/wiki/4chan).
 You have to kind of shorten...

 <span class="transcript-speaker">HF:</span> Rob, some of these people are talking about killing my relatives.
 How do you want me to feel about that, man?
 That hits deep, bro.